krzysk1/bgear/README.md

 # bgear
-Extra 330 SC (BGE Air Race) for Aerofly FS4
+Extra 300S (BGE Air Race) for Aerofly FS4

-The Extra 330 SC is a Lycoming AEIO-580-powered single-seat aircraft with improved roll rate and easier roll stops, designed specifically for Unlimited category competition.
-It is actually the only single-seater aerobatic aircraft built by Extra.
-(From Wikipedia, the free encyclopedia)
+The Extra Flugzeugbau EA300 is a two-seat aerobatic monoplane capable of Unlimited category competition.

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
 Original 3D model created by Martins Upitis; http://devlog-martinsh.blogspot.com/]>.
 Thanks to him.